-Ants are painful, cockroaches are unsanitary, but bed bugs are just plain gross.
-This is still reason enough to want to rid your home of them.
+Ants are painful, cockroaches are unsanitary, but bedbugs are just plain gross.
+That's reason enough to want to rid your home of them.

-If your mattress seems to be in reasonable condition, buy a bed bug-resistant mattress cover.
-Many retail stores sell these for a reasonable price, and are very effective at insulating the mattress.
+If your mattress seems to be in reasonable condition, buy a bedbug-resistant mattress cover.
+Many retail stores sell these for a reasonable price, and the covers are effective at insulating the mattress.

 Make sure to never spray insecticide on your mattress, or anywhere else you may put your head, unless the label specifically says mattress-safe.
 Pesticides are highly toxic.

-Unfortunately, the only way to guarantee a bed bug-free home is to call an exterminator.
+Although there are home-treatment kits available, the only way to guarantee a bedbug-free home is to call an exterminator.
 Professional pest control has highly specialized equipment and volatile chemicals that cannot be handled without proper care.
-While professional help can be expensive, most exterminators do thorough job: they come to assess the property, select specific chemicals designed to treat your exact issue, and return two to three times to make sure that the bugs are gone for good.
+Exterminators come to assess the property, select specific chemicals designed to treat your exact issue, and return two to three times to make sure the bugs are gone for good.

-Exterminators rarely have a set price; based on the number of rooms, the accessibility of the area, your location, and the exact type of infestation, prices can greatly vary.
-The average price for extermination can range from $75 to thousands of dollars.
-Check your local pest control to find out the ideal solution to your bed bug problem.
+Exterminators rarely have a set price; based on the number of rooms, the accessibility of the area, your location, and the exact type of infestation, prices can vary greatly.